drshahizan/AI-Innovation/exercise/test2/Ridianti/readme.md

-Sure, here is an overview of data science in Markdown format:

 **Data Science: Unveiling Insights from Data**
 [Image of a data scientist working on a computer, surrounded by data visualizations and charts]